 Better microphone quality

 The Razer BlackShark V2 comes equipped with a detachable cardioid microphone.
 While this successfully rejects the sound of keyboard clicks, there is significant under-emphasis in the bass and midrange.
 This can result in those with deeper voices sounding subdued and distorted.
-Conversely, the headset boosts high-end sounds, making sibilants sound clearer.
+Conversely, the headset boosts high-end sounds, making sibilants sound over-emphasized.
 The Razer BlackShark V3 would benefit from having a microphone with louder bass and midrange reproduction when it comes to market.

 Improved Synapse app